-The Hartford Line, which was launched in June 2018, is a regional passenger rail service between Springfield and New Haven, CT with intermediate stops in Windsor Locks, Windsor, Hartford, Berlin, Meriden, and Wallingford.
+The Hartford Line is a regional passenger rail service between Springfield and New Haven, CT with intermediate stops in Windsor Locks, Windsor, Hartford, Berlin, Meriden, and Wallingford.

 East-west service is provided by Amtrak’s Lake Shore Limited train which stops locally in Springfield and Pittsfield — once a day in each direction in the afternoon.

 The regional hub for passenger rail and intercity bus service in the Pioneer Valley is Springfield Union Station.

 For local details — including parking — click on one of the pages listed below for the station that you would like to travel to or from.